spcourse/sp1/modules/bigdata/en/car/index.md

 Create a graph of the speed of the car (km/h) as a function of the time and use the data to estimate the traveled distance in total.

-Create a graph of the position of the car and color the route green (red) where the speed of the car was more (less) than 50 km/hour.
+Create a graph of the position of the car and color the route green where the speed of the car was more than 50 km/hour.
+Color the route red where the speed of the car was less than 50 km/hour.

 ## Testing